Temporary Spaces of Joy and Freedom

 —Leanne Betasamosake Simpson

-The group exhibition Temporary Spaces of Joy and Freedom honors the discussion that Indigenous (Michi Saagiig Nishnaabeg) artist and scholar Leanne Betasamosake Simpson and Canadian poet and scholar Dionne Brand forged in their 2018 article of the same title reflecting on colonialism, anti-Blackness, Indigenous and Black liberation struggles, and the importance of ephemeral expressions and the arts in creating freedom.
-Featuring the art of Leanne Betasamosake Simpson, Natalie Ball, John Edmonds, and Tricia Hersey, Temporary Spaces of Joy and Freedom, continues the article’s vision by spotlighting Indigenous and Black artists whose work and practices refuse dispossession and foster generative modes that center and nourish Indigenous and Black life.
+The group exhibition Temporary Spaces of Joy and Freedom honors the discussion that artist and scholar Leanne Betasamosake Simpson and Canadian poet and scholar Dionne Brand forged in their 2018 article of the same title* reflecting on colonialism, anti-Blackness, Indigenous and Black liberation struggles, and the importance of ephemeral expressions and the arts in creating freedom.
+Featuring the work of Leanne Betasamosake Simpson with Cara Mumford and Amanda Strong, Vaimoana Niumeitolu and Kyle Goen, John Edmonds, and Tricia Hersey.
+Temporary Spaces of Joy and Freedom continues the article’s vision by spotlighting artists whose work and practices refuse dispossession and foster generative modes that center and nourish Indigenous and Black life.
 Working across performance, video, photography, and sculpture, these artists celebrate dynamic modes of connection and soulful regeneration.